-Analyze federal and state and asset forfeiture. anti-drug legislation.
+- Analyze federal and state and asset forfeiture. anti-drug legislation.

-Identify crimes related to drugs and alcohol.
+- Identify crimes related to drugs and alcohol.

 Personal, Property, and Computer Crimes

-Describe computer and high-technology crimes.
+- Describe computer and high-technology crimes.

-Differentiate between robbery, burglary, and theft.
+- Differentiate between robbery, burglary, and theft.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.